ibm-cloud-docs/containers/vpc-security-group2.md

 | ---- | ---- | ---- | ---- | ---- |
 | Allow inbound traffic from the cluster worker security group to the server nodeport.  | Inbound | TCP | Server URL node port | `kube-<clusterID>` |
 | Allow inbound traffic from the cluster worker security group to the Konnectivity port.  | Inbound | TCP | Konnectivity port | `kube-<clusterID>` |
-{: caption="Table 3.
-Inbound rules in the Master VPE gateway security group" caption-side="bottom"}
+{: caption="Inbound rules in the Master VPE gateway security group" caption-side="bottom"}
 {: summary="The table shows the inbound rules applied to the Master VPE gateway security group.
 The first column includes protocol of the rule.
 The second column includes the ports and types.
 The third column includes remote destination of the rule.
 The fourth column includes a brief description of the rule."}